PhiloLearn/BatName_bot/README.md

 ```
 </br>

->My suggestion is to create a virtual environment first before halving the dependencies and then step in to install the dependencies.
+>My suggestion is to create a virtual environment first before installing the dependencies and then step in to install the dependencies.